PRODUCT DISCLOSURE STATEMENT (Google Payment Australia Pty Ltd)

 You acknowledge and agree that your purchases of Products are transactions between you and the Seller, and not with GPAL, Google or any of GPAL's affiliates.
 GPAL is not a party to your purchase of Products, and GPAL, Google, or other GPAL affiliates are not a buyer or a seller in connection with any Payment Transaction, unless expressly designated as such in the listing of the Product on a Google Web Site.

 4.2 Limitations.
 The Gift Card may be used for purchases of eligible items on Google Play only.
 Limits may apply to redemption and use.
 Items ineligible for purchase using Gift Card include certain items in the "device" section of Google Play (e.g., phones, tablets and related device accessories) and certain subscriptions, see the Help Center for more information.
 The Gift Card may not be used on other Google properties or on third-party websites.
 The Gift Card is not redeemable for cash or other cards, is not reloadable or refundable, cannot be combined with other non-Google Play Gift Card balances in your Google Payments account to make non-Google Play purchases, and the Gift Card cannot be resold, exchanged or transferred for value, except as required by law.
 If you have insufficient Google Play balances to pay for an item on Google Play, you may use a credit or debit card to purchase additional value so that you may complete your payment for that item.
 You may also load another gift card to complete your purchase, or at GPAL's discretion may be able to add a different form of payment altogether to purchase the item.
 Gift Card terms may be subject to change in our sole discretion subject to applicable law.
 Once a Gift Card is purchased, the risk of loss and title for the Gift Card passes to the purchaser.
 GPAL disclaims all express or implied warranties as to the Google Play card and Google Play.
-To view the most recent Google Play Gift Card terms online, visit http://play.google.com/
+To view the most recent Google Play Gift Card terms online, visit https://play.google.com/intl/

 4.4 Fraud.
 Google is not responsible if a Gift Card is lost, stolen, destroyed or used without your permission.
 Google will have the right to close customer accounts and bill alternative forms of payment if a fraudulently obtained Gift Card is redeemed and/or used to make purchases on Google.com.